rbitimbay/retail-sales-bi-dashboard/README.md

 This project is an interactive **Business Intelligence dashboard built in Microsoft Power BI** to analyze retail transaction data and turn it into clear business insights.

 The dashboard explores sales performance, product/category performance, order value, geographic distribution, purchasing patterns, and revenue drivers.
-It was developed as a **two-person academic BI project** by **Rinat Bitimbay** and **Auyelbay Arailym**.
+It was developed as a **academic BI project** by **Rinat Bitimbay**

 ## Business Goal